jonathanyin12/sierra_agent/report.md

 _How would you test for regressions as a customer requests new changes?
 What monitoring and alerting would you like available?_

+To ensure reliability as we roll out changes, we can run unit tests for core functionality to ensure that the new changes are not causing issues with the underlying code.
+Then, I would have a comprehensive end-to-end test suite with known existing customer scenarios.
+Within this suite, we would automatically compare responses between versions to ensure that the new changes are not causing issues.
+This would prevent regressions on existing functionality.
+I would also shadow test new versions alongside production to catch any issues early.

+Real-time metrics for the agent would be useful to monitor the quality of the agent over time.
+This would allow us to detect any issues early and make sure the agent is performing well.
+Real-time resolution rate, hallucination rate, and average handle time would be useful metrics to monitor.
+Tracking escalation patterns and error types would also be useful to identify any issues with the agent's ability to handle complex cases.

+For an alerting system, we would want to be alerted if the agent's performance significantly drops.
+This could mean that CSAT scores have dropped, resolution rates are very low, hallucination rates are high, or the average handle time is much higher than usual.

 ## Evaluation and Customer Success

 _How would you measure success for an AI agent?
 What metrics would give customers visibility to the quality of the AI agent?_